oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 1. Integrate Payment Routing API to your system.
 Please follow the API documentation to guide you through.
 [Payment Routing - API Docs](https://api-docs.oyindonesia.com/#payment-routing)

 ### Creating Payment Routing transactions
 Once you successfully complete the registration process, you can immediately create Payment Routing transactions (via API only).
-You can create a transaction using the aggregator scheme or Payment Link scheme, depending on the use case.
+You can create a transaction using the Without UI scheme or With UI scheme, depending on the use case.

-#### Aggregator Scheme
+#### Without UI Scheme
 1. Integrate API Create Payment Routing transactions to your system.
 [Create Payment Routing - API Docs](https://api-docs.oyindonesia.com/#https-request-create-and-update-payment-routing)
 1. Hit OY!’s API Create Payment Routing transaction
    1. Insert parameter “need\_frontend” with “TRUE”
    1. Choose one payment method to accept the payment.
 You can choose between BANK\_TRANSFER, EWALLET, QRIS, or CARDS.
    1. Insert the chosen payment method into the “list\_enable\_payment\_method” parameter.
-Note: Ensure that you only input one payment method since you use the aggregator scheme, otherwise you will get an error message
+Note: Ensure that you only input one payment method since you use the Without UI scheme, otherwise you will get an error message
    1. Choose one bank/payment provider (SOF) based on the payment method.
       1. BANK\_TRANSFER: 014, 009, 002, 008, 022, 213, 011, 016, 484, 451, 013.
 Refer to this section to see all supported banks and the bank\_code: Bank Transfer - Payment Method
       1. EWALLET: shopeepay\_ewallet, dana\_ewallet, linkaja\_ewallet
       1. QRIS: QRIS
       1. CARDS: CARDS
    1. Insert the chosen SOF into the “list\_enable\_sof” parameter.
-Note: Ensure that you only input one SOF since you use the aggregator scheme, otherwise you will get an error message
+Note: Ensure that you only input one SOF since you use the Without UI scheme, otherwise you will get an error message
-   1. If you want to use E-Wallet Direct Payment, fill “use\_linked\_account” with “TRUE”, otherwise fill the parameter with “FALSE”.
+   1. If you want to use e-wallet Direct Payment, fill “use\_linked\_account” with “TRUE”, otherwise fill the parameter with “FALSE”.
 Only available for ShopeePay.
 You must do Account Linking prior to creating direct payment transactions.
 Refer to this section to understand about Account Linking.
    1. If you want to send the money once you receive payments, fill in the destination bank account number and the amount of each recipient under the “payment\_routing” object.
 1. OY! will return the information to complete the payment based on the requested payment method
    1. Bank Transfer - Virtual Account : destination bank, VA number, and amount of transaction